pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 But there is no validation.
 It is perfectly possible to pass an invalid IAM Policy document.
 You will only notice this the minute you apply it to the AWS cloud.
-That is a quite long feedback loop incurring a non-neglectable amount of wait time and correction time.
+That is a reasonably long feedback loop incurring a significant amount of wait time and correction time.

 To avoid this, I prefer to write my policies as Policy as Code.
 It avoids common syntax errors.
-Therefore it reduces the feedback cycle.
-And increases your delivery throughput.
+Therefore it reduces the feedback cycle and increases your delivery throughput.

-Having to pass a JSON as policy document was a bit disappointing.
+Having to pass a JSON as a policy document was a bit disappointing.

-Add to that I work in the financial industry.
+But there is more.
+I work in the financial industry.
 Compliance is kind of important.
-So, I was in search for something that allowed me to easily unit test IAM Policy documents, preferably at the Statement level.
-That would help us to adhere to the certain security requirements.
+So, I was in search of something that allowed me to easily unit test IAM Policy documents, preferably at the Statement level.
+That would help us to adhere to security requirements.

-Before reinventing the wheel, I looked around for what already existed in the JavaScript world for manipulating IAM Policy documents.
+Before reinventing the wheel, I looked around for what already existed in the JavaScript-world for manipulating IAM Policy documents.

 Pulumi has the
 [`aws.iam.getPolicyDocument`](https://www.pulumi.com/docs/reference/pkg/aws/iam/getpolicydocument/)
 API.
 That looked interesting.
-It allows to write the policies as Policy as Code.
+It allows writing the policies as Policy as Code.
 But you cannot properly unit test the IAM Policy document produced by `aws.iam.getPolicyDocument`. `aws.iam.getPolicyDocument` is a function.
-When Pulumi runs in testing mode, that function is not available unless you mock it.
+When Pulumi runs in testing mode that function is not available unless you mock it.
 Huh.
-That is not really helpful.
+That is not very helpful.

-I dug further to see what Node.js packages has to offer for manipulating IAM Policy documents.
+I dug further to see what Node.js packages have to offer for manipulating IAM Policy documents.
 Not much.
 Except for
 [AWS CDK](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-iam.html).
-But then you drag the whole CDK Node.js package into your project just to handle IAM Policy documents.
+But then you drag the whole CDK Node.js package into your project only to handle IAM Policy documents.
 But, AWS CDK was a good basis for designing [@thinkinglabs/aws-iam-policy](https://www.npmjs.com/package/@thinkinglabs/aws-iam-policy).

 ## A simple identity-based policy

-Let's look at the code sample on `pulumi.com` for [`aws.iam.Policy`](https://www.pulumi.com/docs/reference/pkg/aws/iam/policy/).
+Let us look at the code sample on `pulumi.com` for [`aws.iam.Policy`](https://www.pulumi.com/docs/reference/pkg/aws/iam/policy/).

 ```typescript